 1. Gardening boosts your mood

-A study conducted in the Netherlands confirmed one of the many benefits of gardening you are probably very familiar with … it makes you feel good.
+A study confirmed one of the many benefits of gardening you are probably very familiar with … it makes you feel good.
 Researchers found that fooling around in your garden can quickly relieve stress.
 Volunteers were asked to take on a difficult task.
 Upon completion, half were told to go outside and garden for a half-hour, while the other half of the participants went inside and read.

 Cortisol has received the well-earned nickname of “the stress hormone”, because as cortisol levels rise, so do depression, stress, and anxiety.
-As cortisol levels decrease, levels of endorphins and other “feel-good” chemicals and hormones rise.
+As cortisol levels decrease, endorphins and other “feel-good” chemicals and hormones rise.
 This emotional advantage of gardening is why many green-thumb folks spend time gardening before and after their stressful jobs.

 2. Environmental benefits of gardening?